-In the rare situation when there are no available seats in CCS 098 or CCS 099, students should work with academic success advisors and the staff of the Learning Commons to identify alternatives to support the student's reading needs.
+In the rare situation when there are no available seats in CCS 098, the Director of Advising Services will consult with the Humanities department chair for appropriate alternatives to support the student's reading needs.

 VI.
 Writing Skills: Placement Measures and Procedures